Aditya Dhar

 Early life and education

 Dhar was born on 12 March 1983 in New Delhi into a Kashmiri Pandit family.[5][6]
-His mother Sunita Dhar was a former dean at Delhi University.[7]
+His mother Sunita Dhar was a former dean of the Delhi University.[7]
 He grew up in Delhi and did his schooling from Guru Harkrishan Public School, Vasant Vihar, New Delhi, and graduated from Hindu College, Delhi.[8][9]
 He suffered from severe dyslexia during his school years, which led to academic difficulties.
-As a result, he redirected his focus to theatre, music, and storytelling.
-[10][11]
+As a result, he redirected his focus to theatre, music, and storytelling.[10][11]

 Career